Charles Mills Sheldon

 Charles Mills Sheldon (24 June 1866 – 14 March 1928) was a war correspondent, artist, and book illustrator, born in the United States, who moved to Europe in 1890.

 Early life

-Sheldon was born in Lawrenceburg, Indiana on 24 June 1866 to George Wilbur Sheldon (11 November 1843 – 3 January 1922) and Jeanette Mills (c.
+Sheldon was born in Lawrenceburg, Indiana, on 24 June 1866 to George Wilbur Sheldon (11 November 1843 – 3 January 1922) and Jeanette Mills (c.
 1847 – 2 February 1929).
-He was educated at public schools in Lawrenceburg and Des Moines The 1880 census found him living at home with his parents at age 14, in Des Moines, Iowa.
+He was educated at public schools in Lawrenceburg and Des Moines.
+The 1880 census found him living at home with his parents at age 14, in Des Moines, Iowa.
 While Hogson states that his father was a publisher, the census return for both 1880 and 1910 gives his father's trade as a Tinner, in a Tin shop.

 Work

-After initially travelling the Southern United States to illustrated articles for the Associated Press in 1889, Sheldon had move to Paris where he studied at the Académie Julian under Jean-Joseph Benjamin-Constant and Jules Joseph Lefebvre.
+After initially travelling the Southern United States to illustrated articles for the Associated Press in 1889, Sheldon moved to Paris where he studied at the Académie Julian under Jean-Joseph Benjamin-Constant and Jules Joseph Lefebvre.
 From Paris he provided illustrations of happenings there for the Pall Mall Budget.
 Among the different magazines he illustrated for were: